-Shettima: Silent But Bold Transformation Of Nation On-going Under Tinubu
+Shettima: Silent But Bold Transformation of Nation On-going Under Tinubu

 This is coming just as Nigeria and the Federative Republic of Brazil have tweaked their strategic alliance to advance economic development in key sectors, including agriculture, food security infrastructure, clean energy, trade and industry, among others.

-Shettima, who spoke Wednesday during the Nigeria–Brazil Business Forum tagged, ‘Roots to Revenue: The Nigeria–Brazil Corridor,’ on day three of the Nigeria–Brazil Strategic Dialogue Mechanism (SDM), in Abuja, said the renewed strategic alliance with Brazil is grounded in intent, and rich in the potential for mutual growth.
+Shettima who spoke yesterday, during the Nigeria–Brazil Business Forum tagged, “Roots to Revenue: The Nigeria–Brazil Corridor,” on day three of the Nigeria–Brazil Strategic Dialogue Mechanism (SDM), in Abuja, said the renewed strategic alliance with Brazil was grounded in intent, and rich in the potential for mutual growth.

 “These are the same areas where Nigeria is making bold moves.
 Under the leadership of His Excellency, President Bola Tinubu, Nigeria is undergoing a quiet but resolute transformation.
 Markets are being opened.
 Institutions are being rebuilt.
 Policies are being refocused.